 Last Four Quarterly Categories

 Chase normally releases their quarterly categories two weeks before the start of a new quarter.
 This will remain the same with the Freedom Flex.
-The last four categories (for the old Freedom Card) were as follows:
+The last four categories were as follows:

 One risk with rotating category cards is their usefulness.
 However, the Freedom Flex can be used all year long because of its other static categories.
 Even if a category is not useful during a particular quarter, you can still use the Freedom Flex.
 This is unusual for a rotating category credit card.